 The Developmental Services Division clinical and management staff bring a wealth of knowledge and experience to every program.
 Each Interdisciplinary Team is comprised of members with over 20 years experience at Allied Services in the field of developmental disabilities.
 Our administration team represents more than one hundred years of designing, developing and managing programs for individuals with significant mental and physical disabilities.

 Intermediate care offers an alternative to institutional living and provides the assistance needed when family care becomes too difficult.
 All individuals receive the benefit of the Interdisciplinary Team process headed by a Qualified Intellectual Disability Professional (QIDP) who is responsible to integrate, coordinate and monitor each client’s active treatment program.
-Along with the individual, members of the team include medical, dietary, psychology, day habilitation, recreation, residential, social services, and family.
+Along with the individual, members of the team include medical, dietary, psychology, day rehabilitation, recreation, residential, social services, and family.

 All individuals receive continuous medical care provided by a Medical Director, Licensed Practical Nurses, and Registered Nurses.
 Individuals receive prompt treatment for acute and chronic health conditions and services indicated by his/her health status.
 Medical services are provided as necessary to maintain an optimal level of health for each individual.